awsmin/wp-job-openings/readme.txt

 == Changelog ==

+= V 1.1.2 - 2018-09-23 =
+* Fixed: Plugin activation error due to conflict with other plugins, especially Yoast SEO

 = V 1.1.1 - 2018-09-21 =
 * Fixed: Plugin activation is terminated when plugin is activated through WP-CLI
-* Fixed: Invalid error messages when reCAPTCHA in not enabled in Form settings
+* Fixed: Invalid error messages when reCAPTCHA is not enabled in Form settings
 * Code improvements

 = V 1.1 - 2018-09-12 =
-* Added: Custom template support.
+* Added: Custom template support
 * Added: New hooks for better templating
 * Added: reCAPTCHA feature for job application form
 * Added: New job specifications display option on job detail page appearance settings